cognitedata/toolkit/README.md

 ### Templating and configuration

+In `local.yaml`, you specify details on the environments you want to deploy.
+The `build.py` script will set CDF_ENVIRON and CDF_BUILD_TYPE = (dev, staging, prod) as environment variables.
+These can be used in the `config.yaml` files.

-Configuration variables should be defined in `config.yaml` files.
+Configuration variables used across your module configurations should be defined in `config.yaml` files.
 The root `config.yaml` file has scope for all modules, while each module can have its own `config.yaml` file that is only used for that module.

 Template variables in files in the common/ and modules/ directories should be in the form `{{variable_name}}`.
-If you want template variables to be replaced by environment variables, use the following format in the .yaml file: `variable_name: ${ENV_VAR_NAME}`.
+If you want template variables to be replaced by environment variables, use the following format in the config.yaml file: `variable_name: ${ENV_VAR_NAME}`.
+If you want variables to be set dependent on the environment you deploy to (e.g. `build.py --env=prod`), you can prefix the variable with environment name, e.g. use the following format in the config.yaml file:
+ `prod.variable_name: something`.

 > You can also put `config.yaml` files in the
 > `<modules>/<my_module>/`` directory.
 Any values here have only scope in that module.

-The global.yaml and `local.yaml` files are then used by the _build_ step  to process the configurations and create a `build/` directory where all the configurations are merged into a single directory structure.
+The global.yaml and `local.yaml` files are used by the _build_ step  to process the configurations and create a `build/` directory where all the configurations are merged into a single directory structure.